National Center on Elder Abuse

 The Center of Excellence on Elder Abuse and Neglect at the University of California Irvine School of Medicine, Program in Geriatrics, is committed to eliminating the abuse and mistreatment of our community's Elders.
 Statewide and nationally, the center serves as a source of technical assistance, multidisciplinary training, useful research, and relevant policy.

 Promote aging with dignity and eliminate aging in fear.

 Resource Center for Alaska Native Elders

 The National Resource Center for Alaska Native Elders at the University of Alaska Anchorage was funded in 2003.
-NRC's focus is on examining issues on elder health, long-term healthcare systems, and prevention of elder abuse, finding the best practices that have culturally appropriate health programs.
+The center's focus is on examining issues on Elder health, long-term healthcare systems, and prevention of Elder abuse, finding the best practices that have culturally appropriate health programs.

 National Resource Center on Native American Aging

 The National Resource Center on Native American Aging serves the elderly Native American population of the United States.
 The 3 centers are committed to increasing awareness of issues affecting American Indian, Alaskan Native, and Native Hawaiian Elders.
 We are a voice and advocate for their concerns.
 Through education, training, technical assistance, and research the center assists in developing community-based solutions to improve the quality of life and delivery of support services to this aging population.

 Identifying and increasing awareness of evolving Native Elder health and social issues.